suren-m/api-rs/README.md

 # api-rs

+Web API in Rust that demonstrates JWT based flows and data persistence using Postgres

-# To run locally using Docker:
+### To run locally using Docker:

 ```
 docker-compose up --build